Where to Grow

 Containers

 Plastic pots are best.
 Avoid unglazed terra cotta pots to prevent water wicking and mineral leaching.
-The pot should have holes in the bottom and should be sitting in water.
+The pot should have holes in the bottom and should be sitting in a separate tray of water.

 Feeding